fhanjacson/amca-exam/README.md

 exam branch is used for the actual exam

 features:
--recyclerview (linear layout manager and grid layout manager) -glide
+recyclerview (linear layout manager and grid layout manager) glide google maps fragment fused location
--google maps
--fragment
--fused location

 Getting Started
 ---------------